The task management notebook

 DONE

-Collect all tasks for a single project in one place.
-Same column system — so you always know what is done, what moved to your project app, and what is waiting on someone else.
+One page per project.
+Collect every task related to it in a single place, using the same column system.
+You always know what is done, what moved to your app, and what is waiting on someone else.

 DOT GRID

 Dot grid pages for notes, sketches, and planning.
-Use them to reason through work before it becomes a task — on paper or anywhere else.
+Use them to work through problems, map out ideas, or draft anything before it becomes a formal task.
+No structure — just space.

 About